SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 > "For the wages of sin is death, but the <span style="font-weight:bold;font-size:21px;color:#29a329;">free gift</span> of God is eternal life through Christ Jesus our Lord." &mdash; Romans 6:23

 Salvation comes from the Grace of God when we believed (Jn 3:16), we were justified through faith (Ro 5:1 ESV; Gal.
 3:24 ESV), and faith was credited to us as righteousness (Ro 4:3,9,22; Jas 2:23; Gal.
 3:9).

+> The Roman Catholic Church says that God does not declare people just until, under analysis, they are just.
+Protestants say that people are just synthetically, because they have something added to them, the righteousness of Jesus.
+So, for Catholics, righteousness must inhere, whereas **for Protestants, righteousness is extra nos, or “outside of us.”** It is, properly speaking, not our own.
+It counts for us only when we lay hold of Christ by faith. &mdash; [R. C. Sproul (PhD, Whitefield Theological Seminary)](https://youtu.be/-HMb9YjRq8Q), [Everyone's a Theologian](https://amzn.to/3m2RPXR)

 # What Is The Fruit Of The Holy Spirit?